WPManageNinja/wpsocialninja-docs/guide/social-chat/how-to-add-custom-button-chat-widget-on-your-website.md

 WP Social Ninja brought you the custom button Chat Widget feature to trigger a button as a chat window anywhere on your website.

-Let’s see how to do that.&nbsp;
+Let's see how to do that.

 From your dashboard, go to **Pages** → **Add Pages**, or you can edit an existing page.